-There’s a luminescent, rainbow-sheened pool in the center of the chamber—it’s gotta be at least twenty feet across.
-The water is ringed by eight rocks, all mounted on six-foot poles, set about twenty feet back from the edge.
-They’re each about the size of a strongman atlas stone, rough and craggy with unpolished color and coarse, shiny juts.
-Their cradles, however, are the exact opposite—they’re made from rich twists of gold and silver, intermingled with the occasional streak of ocean-blue metal.
+Eight rocks ring the edge of the pool.
+They’re all mounted on six-foot poles, set about twenty feet back from the edge of the water.
+Each rock is about the size of a strongman atlas stone, rough and craggy with unpolished color and coarse, shiny juts.
+Their cradles, however, are the exact opposite; they’re made from rich twists of gold and silver, intermingled with the occasional streak of ocean-blue metal.

 “Whoa,” I whisper.
 “What are those?”

 “Orphic polestars,” Gyrax says.
-“They’re crafted from anexium ore—it serves as an amplifier for those who know how to tap its potential.”
+“Infused with fae-shine and crafted from lodes of anexium ore—it serves as an amplifier for those who know how to tap its potential.”

 “And for those who don’t?”

 “If they’re lucky, nothing happens.
 If not…” He shrugs.